arikast/idemp/README.md

 - It doesn't have a GUI

-Obviously this tool is likely not what you need for major 100+ server farms.
+Obviously this tool is a quick hack, it is likely not what you need for major 100+ server farms.
 But what I see far more frequently is teams with a handful of boxes with modest needs struggling to understand their enterprise management tool when all they really needed was idempotency.
-Hence this script, enjoy :)
+What this tool lacks in features it makes up for in simplicity.
+At it can be used until you outgrow it, which may never happen :)